stephbuon/democracy-lab/README.md

 ### Data on M2

-Democracy-lab keeps some data sets on ManeFrame 2 (M2), SMU's super computer.
+Democracy-lab keeps some data sets on ManeFrame 2 (M2), SMU's super computer, located at: `/scratch/group/pract-txt-mine`.
+For first-time access to these data sets, please seek permissions to the `pract-txt-mine` folder by contacting (enter).

-For data sets located at `/scratch/group/pract-txt-mine`, make sure you have permissions from (enter).
+`pract-txt-mine` holds the following clean versions of the C19 Hansard data:

-Origina versions of the Hansard data set produced by the data team can be accessed at: `/scratch/group/pract-txt-mine/data_sets/hansard/`
+(enter)

-clean versions of the Hansard data set produced by Steph Buongiorno can be accessed at: `/scratch/group/pract-txt-mine/`
+Early pipeline versions of the Hansard data--that is, versions scraped from the XML files which have not undergone extra cleaning for text mining purposes, can be accessed at: `/scratch/group/pract-txt-mine/data_sets/hansard/`.

-These clean versions include:
+These early pipeline versions include the C19 and C20